Dynamedia/oc-posts-demo-theme/README.md

 # Bootstrap 4 Demo for October CMS Posts

-This is a work in progress.
-Suitable for testing

-Please ensure Rainlab.Pages (or compatible variant) plugin is installed

-Note that two layouts are included.
-Default has been (almost) fuly implemented, but 'Clean' is basic and incomplete.
+This is a demo theme.
+It's intention is to demonstrate how to implement and use the Posts plugin.